WARNING

 The yellow flower below uses two punched flowers from the MS Hydrangea punch, and one flower from the MS 3 in 1 Hydrangea punch.

-used the MS 3 in 1 Hydrangea punch and chose the largest flower to place on the first.
+For the white flower below I punched one flower from the MS Hydrangea punch.
+I then used the MS 3 in 1 Hydrangea punch and chose the largest flower to place on the first. |

 I hope you have found this helpful.
 Flowers are an element I enjoy using on my cards and have always admired on others cards.
 I have learned this technique through the many blogs I have visited as well as stampers at Splitcoaststampers and thought I would share it.